Matb85/elevator-simulator/README.md

 For the project, I decided to code a solution in Typescript that:

+1. :globe_with_meridians: is written in English, not Polish
-1. addresses all of the above observations
+2. :fire: addresses all of the above observations
-2. Works both in a Node.js and a browser environment
+3. :rocket: Works both in a Node.js and a browser environment
-3. has a nice web UI
+4. :lipstick: has a nice web UI

 ## Project structure

 The project consists of 3 parts:

-1. the actual algorithm located in ./src/algorithm
+1. The actual algorithm located in ./src/algorithm
 2. A React + Material UI + Vite web app that allows to use the algo in the browser
 3. A sample test suite for playing with the algo through the command line